ladakh permit guide foreign riders 2026

 Nubra Valley (incl.
 Sumoor)

 Via Khardung La.
 Standard PAP zone.
-One of the most visited restricted routes.
-Army clearance is usually routine.
+One of the most-visited restricted routes.
+Army clearance is usually routine at the checkpoint.

 ⛔ PAP Required